Who’s in Your Tribe’s Tribe?

 When you examine your tribe, it is really comprised of several smaller tribes.
-Each group typically has people with shared experiences, interests and ideas.
+Each group typically has people with shared experiences, interests, and ideas.
 An important role in any tribe is what is known as a “broker”.
 A broker can bridge the gaps between two tribes and transfer knowledge and skills.

 A ton of research is currently being done on how tribes (social networks) work.
-Ronald Burt, professor of sociology at the Chicago Booth Graduate School of Business, has lead the way with some great insights:
+Ronald Burt, professor of sociology at the Chicago Booth Graduate School of Business, has to lead the way with some great insights:

 - The way tribes have their effect is not by getting information from people, but rather by finding people who are interesting and who think differently from you.

 - A tribe in itself does not provide an advantage independent of the work and effort you put into it.
 In other words, a great tribe full of influencers is not valuable unless you spend the time to nurture and add value back to the tribe.